 I used Bluehost as my web hosting company for 4 years, but switched to SiteGround because my site was loading slowly partially due to slow server times.

 Since switching to SiteGround, my site has sped up significantly and server response times on average are 3.5 times faster.

-- My web hosting company of choice is now SiteGround, which I recommend for anyone planning to make money through their blog or website or planning to seriously grow it.
+My web hosting company of choice is now SiteGround, which I recommend for anyone planning to make money through their blog or website or planning to seriously grow it.
 You can visit SiteGround here and start the transfer process.
-You also might want to find out how you can start a blog now, for FREE. - If you are just starting out and are on a very tight budget, I think it’s fine to go with Bluehost, as it’s cheaper than SiteGround.
+You also might want to find out how you can start a blog now, for FREE.

+If you are just starting out, and are on a very tight budget, I think it’s fine to go with Bluehost.